StefanieBelfast/lintol/README.md

 I did the test site by site, you have at the left hand side 5 buttons(my 5 tests) and an extra test for the Login Page
 ## login.js
 **existing items**

-testing items/words which should be there
+ -testing items/words which should be there

 **LINTOL login**

-tests the login
+ -tests the login

 ## Data Profiles
 **login**
-login in website
+ -login in website

 **check items**
-tests if certain words/logos exists
+ -tests if certain words/logos exists

 **count items**
 counting items